dib-lab/2015-paper-10-simple-rules-releasing/outline.rst

 1. Choose a license for your software.

-2. Put it on a hosting site.
+2. Put it on a hosting site

+   (OR, make it available via version control site)

 3. Provide example input data, example results, and instructions on how to use your software to go from the data to the results.